 Note the child’s bare feet, her bonnet, and the way the wind ruffles through her hair.
 She sits casually in a pasture, with a vast and open countryside behind her.
 Both hands sit loosely over her heart.
 She seems pensive as her gaze focuses off into the blurry distance.
 She is clothed in a billowy white dress caught by a particular light.
 We know very little about the painting – who is the main character?
 Why did Sir Reynolds’s decide to paint over his original Strawberry Girl?
 The mystery of the work persists.

 A great deal of time has been spent critiquing the particular virtues and vices of old New York, and to some extent this was Edith Wharton’s intent.
-Early chapters in the book are painstakingly long and filled with absurd details of social faux pas and gossip about other well-to-do families.
-Every minute detail, no matter how insignificant, is studied and talked about by someone.
+Early chapters in the book are painstakingly long and filled with absurd details about social faux pas and endless gossiping between well-to-do families.
+Every piece of minutia, no matter how insignificant, is studied and discussed by someone.
 The modern reader longs for transcendence from this Gilded Age.
-If only the age would have allowed people to confront their hopes and fears directly with one another openly, then perhaps Newland and May’s marriage would have been a greater success, rather than another “stay together for the children” pragmatic decision.
-If only they could have openly discussed Newland’s worries about boredom and his infatuation with Ellen Olenska rather than speaking in vague references only to mask the conversation with gossip about their friends and family – anything to avoid an alarming and confrontational scene.
-In the old aristocracy, everything must appear to be perfect at all times.
+If only the era would have allowed people to confront their hopes and fears directly with one another, then perhaps Newland and May’s marriage would have been a greater success, rather than another “stay together for the children” situation.
+If only they could have transparently discussed Newland’s worries about boredom and his infatuation with Ellen Olenska rather than speaking in vague references only to mask the true conflict – anything to avoid an alarming and confrontational scene.
+We begin to sense this tension building into an explosive release with the coming world war.
+In the old aristocracy, everything is designed to appear perfect at all times.
 Is it Newland’s fault?
 The Countess Olenska?
 May Welland and her family?
 We cannot find one person to blame.
-Rather than putting the values of an entire age on trial, it is convenient to search for a villain in the story – a story of an ‘almost affair’ that never actually happened.
-We look to cast blame on someone for wrong-doing in the story.
-However, perhaps the best villain is Newland, the man who marries a woman for political purposes while trying to bury his attraction to another more adventurous woman, at the same time.
-The age of innocence was not as innocent as one might think, though it may seem naive in contrast to present troubles.
+Rather than putting the values of an entire age on trial, it is convenient to search for a villain in the novel – a story of an ‘almost affair’ that never actually happens.
+We look to blame someone for wrong-doing in the story.
+However, perhaps the best villain is Newland, himself, the man who marries a woman for political purposes while at the same time trying to bury his attraction for a more adventurous woman.
+‘The age of innocence’ was not as innocent as one might have been led to believe, though it may seem naive in contrast to present troubles.

 “When I discovered that I was being rewarded — by one of our leading Universities — for uplifting American morals, I confess I did despair.
 Subsequently, when I found the prize should really have been yours, but was withdrawn because your book (I quote from memory) had ‘offended a number of prominent persons in the Middle West,’ disgust was added to despair.”

-We close with a passage from the final chapter of The Age of Innocence:
+I close with a passage from the final chapter of The Age of Innocence:

 “…His days were full, and they were filled decently.
 He supposed it was all a man ought to ask.